Leaves and Flowers. Copyright B. Gray

 Cotyledons almost orbicular, about 3 mm diam.
 At the tenth leaf stage: leaf blade elliptic or elliptic-obovate, apex acute, base attenuate, upper surface hairy; oil dots numerous; petiole, stem and terminal bud hairy.

 Distribution and Ecology

-Endemic to NEQ, restricted to a few localities.
-Altitudinal range from near sea level to 400 m.
-Grows in well developed lowland and upland rain forest.
-This species is favoured by disturbance and is a component of rain forest regrowth.
+Endemic to NEQ.
+Altitudinal range from near sea level to 1150 m.
+Grows in well developed rain forest on a variety of sites.